 If detailed help is available on a message, a white help balloon appears next to the message.
-To view this help, double-click the message.
+To view this help, either double-click the message, or select the message and click the Message Help button.

 The System Log Viewer includes these menus: